alanblythe/appmod-demos/README.md

     `docker ps`
 17. Terminal: stop running container
     `docker stop forecastapi`
-18. Create ACR in the az cli
+18. Create ACR in the the terminal with az cli
-19. Terminal: Create a resource group
+    Create a resource group
     `az group create --location eastus --resource-group rg-ipldemo`
 20. From here on you will use a name for your ACR such as: `{YourInitials}IplDemo` JklAcrDemo to ensure no DNS conflicts
 20. Terminal: Create an Azure Container Registry resource